 Career pathways: Professional musician, songwriter, commercial composer/arranger, educator, academic/author in the field of popular music, music industry professional, music programmer, record producer.

-Application dates: Audition application forms and DVDs are due 1 September 2020 (late applications may be accepted).
-Auditions are held in Dunedin mid-to-late September or at selected times during the year.
+Application dates: Audition application forms and DVDs are due 1 September 2022 (late applications may be accepted).
+Auditions are held in Dunedin 24th September or at selected times during the year.

-Closing date for applications to study at the University of Otago is 10 December 2020.
+Closing date for applications to study at the University of Otago is 10 December 2022.
 Auditions can be sent to the School by a quality DVD recording or a YouTube link.
-For advice on content, contact Dr Ian Chapman.
+For advice on content, contact David Harrison.

-Postgraduate qualifications: PG DipMus, Master of Music in composition, performance or studio performance, Doctor of Musical Arts in studio production, performance or composition, Master of Arts in a music research related topic, and PhD (by thesis or with creative project).
+Postgraduate qualifications: PG DipMus, Master of Music in composition, performance or studio performance, Doctor in Musical Arts, Master of Arts (by coursework or thesis), and PhD (with or without a nominated creative project).

 Contact: School of Performing Arts, University of Otago